mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 # Lithuania

-According to PlugShare and [this reddit thread](https://www.reddit.com/r/lithuania/comments/bqwn5f/electric_vehicle_charging/) there are state-owned and State Roads Directorate-operated chargers (LAKD) which are free to use, so it's preferable to use those.
-The station is non-networked: you should not need any RFID or any kind of registration, you should be simply able to connect and charge.
+According to PlugShare and [this reddit thread](https://www.reddit.com/r/lithuania/comments/bqwn5f/electric_vehicle_charging/) there are state-owned and State Roads Directorate-operated chargers (LAKD) which are free to use (verified by me).
+The station is non-networked: you do not need any RFID or any kind of registration, you should be simply able to connect and charge.
 If the charging doesn't start automatically, just touch the display, select the CCS connector and start charging.